What is GameMaker Studio 2?

-The restricted Free Trial & the unrestricted paid Licences (more information available Here)
+The 30 Day Free Trial Licence, or the unrestricted paid Licences (more information available Here)

-Yes, there are certain limits on the Trial Licence.
-You cannot create any executable packages for any platform, there are limits on the resources you can use, and a few items are missing from the IDE.
-See here for more information
+Yes, apart from being restricted to 30 days use, there are certain very minor limits on the Trial Licence.
+Essentially they are: you cannot create any executable packages for any platform, you cannot use the YYC, and you cannot create a Marketplace Publisher account.
+See here for full details.

 Does the Trial Licence allow me to import my own projects?

 Will GameMaker Studio 2 import my Studio 1.4 project?
 Will it run?

 Any version of GameMaker Studio 2 will import GameMaker: Studio 1.4 projects just fine.
 For any obsolete functions we will generate a compatibility script automatically for you so we can hopefully get your project running straight away - this compatibility script can continue to be used or you can edit your project so the extra script is no longer needed.